sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 I have experience in leading other developers, performing code reviews and enforcing certain patterns, project-specific standards and best practices.
 Please consider taking a look at my portfolio: <https://habeila.dev/>

+I'm a very collaborative and dedicated but fun person.
+I love learning new technologies and I have strong analytical and problem-solving skills.

 ---

 ## Achievements/Recent achievement